 is equal to

-Thanks to the usual variance
+Thanks to the usual

-formula and the powers property above, we
+variance formula and the powers

 obtain